-The current COVID-19 worldwide pandemic has presented substantial public health and economic challenges and continues to affect our employees, patients, communities and business operations, as well as the U.S. and global economies and financial markets.
-International and U.S. governmental authorities in impacted regions continue to take actions in an effort to slow the spread of COVID-19, including issuing varying forms of "stay-at-home" orders, and restricting business functions outside of one's home.
-In response, we have implemented a work-from-home policy for certain of our employees.
-To date, we have been able to continue to supply our product candidates to our patients currently enrolled in our clinical trials, including for seralutinib and GB004, and do not currently anticipate any interruptions in supply.
-In addition, while we are continuing the clinical trials we have underway in sites across the globe, COVID-19 precautions have caused delays, and may continue to delay completion of these and future trials and may directly or indirectly impact the timeline for data readouts, initiation of, as well as monitoring, data collection and analysis and other related activities for, some of our current and future clinical trials.
-For example, our current expectations for how we will continue to enroll our Phase 2 clinical trial of seralutinib are based on an assumption that clinical trial and healthcare activities continue to return to normal and clinical sites remain open or reopen over the next six months in light of the continued spread of COVID-19.
-In particular, some PAH clinical trial sites are currently closed or limited as PAH patients may be at a higher risk of COVID-19 complications than the general population, and some PAH clinical trials may close again if there is a surge of COVID-19 cases in the specific geographies of such trial site locations.
-In addition, some PAH clinical trial sites and key vendors for our Phase 2 clinical trial of seralutinib are experiencing staffing shortages which has limited our ability to recruit and enroll patients.
-Therefore, our assumptions around enrollment timing may prove to be incorrect, in particular if COVID-19 continues to spread.
+The COVID-19 pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+The extent to which the COVID-19 pandemic may impact our business, including our preclinical studies, clinical trials, and financial condition will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
+To date, we have been able to continue to supply our product candidates to our patients currently enrolled in our clinical trials, including our Phase 2 clinical trials of seralutinib and Phase 1 study of GB5121, and do not currently anticipate any interruptions in supply.
+In addition, while we are continuing the clinical trials we have underway in sites across the globe, COVID-19 precautions and related staffing shortages at sites and key vendors have delayed, such as the temporary closure of enrollment in 2020 at certain sites in our ongoing Phase 2 trial for seralutinib in PAH, and may continue to delay completion of our current and future trials and may directly or indirectly impact the timeline for data readouts, initiation of, as well as monitoring, data collection and analysis and other related activities for, some of our current and future clinical trials.
 In light of recent developments relating to the COVID-19 pandemic, and consistent with the FDA's updated industry guidance for conducting clinical trials, clinical trials may be deprioritized in favor of treating patients who have contracted the virus or to prevent the spread of the virus.
 This may lead to clinical trial protocol deviations or to discontinuation of treatment for patients who are currently enrolled in our trials.
 Any delays in the completion of our clinical trials, data analysis or readouts and any disruption in our supply chain could have a material adverse effect on our business, results of operations and financial condition.
 The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain or treat it, as well as the economic impact on local, regional, national and international markets.